-The Issuer's audited consolidated financial statements as at and for each of the years ending 31st December, 2020, 31st December, 2019 and 31st December, 2018 (the Consolidated Financial Statements), as included in the annual report of the Group (as defined below) on Form 20-F for the year ended 31st December, 2020 filed with the U.S. Securities and Exchange Commission (the SEC) on 26th February, 2021 (the Form 20-

-F), and recast audited consolidated financial statements as at and for each of the years ending 31st December, 2020, 31st December, 2019 and 31st December, 2018 (the Recast Consolidated Financial Statements), as included in the report on Form 6K filed with the SEC on 2nd June, 2021, each of which are incorporated by reference in this Information Memorandum, are in compliance with the International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS-IASB) and in accordance with EU-IFRS applicable as of 31st December, 2019, reflecting the Bank of Spain's Circular 4/2017 of 27th November (as amended) and any other legislation governing financial reporting applicable to the Issuer and its consolidated subsidiaries (the Group).
+The Issuer's audited consolidated financial statements as at and for each of the years ending 31st December, 2021, 31st December, 2020 and 31st December, 2019 (the Consolidated Financial Statements), as included in the annual report of the Group (as defined below) on Form 20-F for the year ended 31st December, 2021 filed with the U.S. Securities and Exchange Commission (the SEC) on 4th March, 2022 (the Form 20-F) and incorporated by reference in this Information Memorandum, are in compliance with the International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS-IASB) and in accordance with EU-IFRS applicable as of 31st December, 2021, reflecting the Bank of Spain's Circular 4/2017 of 27th November (as amended) and any other legislation governing financial reporting applicable to the Issuer and its consolidated subsidiaries (the Group) and with the format and mark-up requirements established in EU Delegated Regulation 2019/815 of the European Commission.